amodmulay/staxmpa/README.md

     - `handleThemeChange`: Updates the selected radar theme from the `ThemeSelector`.
     - `handleRegionConfigChange`: Allows users to change the name and colors of radar regions.
     - `handleScreenshot`: Uses the `html2canvas` library to capture the radar view as a PNG and trigger a download.
+    - `handleExport`: Gathers the complete radar state into a `RadarData` object and downloads it as a JSON file.
+    - `handleImport`: Reads a `RadarData` JSON file, validates it, and restores the application state from the file.
 - **Navigation Guard**: It includes logic to redirect users to the homepage if they haven't visited it first in their session.

 ### `src/components/lexigen/RadarView.tsx`